i3-hackathon/bmw-php-sdk/README.md

 From Source (GitHub)
 --------------------
-If you do not want to use Composer, will need to download or checkout the complete source off github.
+If you do not want to use Composer, you can download or checkout the complete source off github.
 You must also download or checkout [Guzzle](https://github.com/guzzle/guzzle)

 Getting Started
 ===============

-To begin developing with our client, you will need your very own application ID and secret key.
-First you will need to create an account and login to our developer center.
+To begin developing with our PHP client, you will need your very own application ID and secret key.
+First you will need to create an account and login to the MOJIO developer center.
 We recommend starting with our sandbox environment (http://sandbox.developer.moj.io/).

-Once you have logged in, you can create a new Application.
-From here, you will want to copy the Application ID and the Secret Key, these will be required to initialize the MojioClient.
+Once you have logged in, create a new Application.
+From here, you will want to copy the Application ID and the Secret Key, these will be required to initialize the MOJIO client

 Initializing the Client
 -----------------------

-To get started using the client, you must first create a new instance of the MojioClient object.
+To get started using the client, instantiate a new instance of the MOJIO client class.
 This is where you will need to pass in the Application ID and Secret Key, as well as the developer environment you are using (Sandbox, or Live).

 ```php
 use Mojio\Api\Client;